sharetribe/flex-docs/src/docs/howto-events/reacting-to-events/index.md

 - how much activity there is in the marketplace
 - how important it is that the events are processed without delay
-- maintaining good practice when accessing the Flex APIs
+- maintaining good practice when accessing the Sharetribe APIs

 In most cases, a polling interval of 1-10 minutes may be completely sufficient.
 In cases were more rapid reaction is required, we highly